inmeso/mplb/Manual.md

 Finally, a user needs to write a c++ source file where he defines the simulation parameters and call the necessary functions for the simulation.
 Let us assume that the source file is named as "Taylor_Green.cpp".
 The function `void simulate()` that was defined in detail for the cavity case has to be changed slightly (SEE COMMENTS IN CODE SECTION) and its full definition is given below.
 3 Iteration()
-  Here we use the version designed for unsteady simulations.
+  Here we need to use the version designed for unsteady simulations.

+Finally the function `simulate()' may read

 ```c++
 void simulate() {